grnydawn/pyweather/miniweather/README.rst

 PySlabs Parallel I/O
 ========================

-To generate data in parallel, `PySlabs parallel I/O Python package <https://github.com/grnydawn/pyslabs>`_is used.
+To generate data in parallel, `PySlabs parallel I/O Python package <https://github.com/grnydawn/pyslabs>`_ is used.

 Once you install the pyslabs package, “slabs” command is also installed together.
 Try to run following “slabs” command: